Karnail Singh Nijhar: Business

 Nijhar left politics at 72.
 He had run with his son, Rabin a security company, Cisco (M) Sdn Bhd which he acquired in 1979.

 Personal life

-Nijhar had married lecturer Molina Sinha Nijhar.
-The couple has a daughter Premeeta Singh Nijhar and son Rabinder Singh Nijhar.
+Nijhar married lecturer Molina Kaur Nijhar.
+The couple has a daughter Premeeta Kaur Nijhar and son Rabinder Singh Nijhar.
+They had two children.

 Death

-Nijhar died at the age of 85 at 8.00 pm on 15 June 2021 after having a critical stroke.
+Nijhar died on 15 June 2021 after having a stroke.
 His final rites were performed along with a service held among close family members at his home in Bukit Pantai, followed by cremation at Xiao En Memorial Park in Nilai the next day.
-Nijhar is survived by his wife, two children and five grandchildren.

-Election Results
+Election results

 Note: 1 Mohd Nasir Hashim amid contesting under the PKR ticket in the 2004 election, is a member of PSM.